-If you think you have been scammed or compromised via the internet, you should file an online complaint with the FBI's Internet Crime Complaint Center at https://bec.ic3.gov.

-If you have any questions, don't hesitate to contact the Diocese by sending an email to the Chief Information Officer, Philip DeLeon, at pdeleon@scd.org or calling (916) 733-0299.
+If you have been scammed or compromised via the internet, you should file a complaint with the FBI's Internet Crime Complaint Center at https://bec.ic3.gov.
+Attached is a useful resource from SANS Institute regarding social engineered attacks.
+If you have any questions, don't hesitate to contact the Diocese by sending an email to the Chief Information Security Officer, Philip DeLeon, at pdeleon@scd.org or calling (916) 733-0299.